javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 JavaScript is a very function-oriented language.
 It gives us a lot of freedom.
 A function can be created at any moment, passed as an argument to another function, and then called from a totally different place of code later.

-We already know that a function can access variables outside of it.
+We already know that a function can access variables outside of it ("outer" variables).

-But what happens if these "outer" variables change since a function is created?
-Will the function see newer values the old ones?
+But what happens if outer variables change since a function is created?
+Will the function get newer values or the old ones?

 And if a function is passed along as a parameter and called from another place of code, will it get access to outer variables at the new place?